BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/02-data_types/02-sensor_types.md

 #### Data

-- `trace: string`: the SHA-1-encrypted source/target of the text message.
+- `trace` (string): the SHA-1-encrypted source/target of the text message.
 A device will have a consistent trace.
-- `type: number`: integer label for the message type
+- `type`: (int): integer label for the message type
     - `1`: received; the message was received by the user
     - `2`: sent; the message was sent by the user